Sunday, March 23, 2014

 Fill the dumpling wrapper with about 1 heaping tsp. of filling.

 Brush the bottom of the steamer with vegetable oil.
 Cover and bring the water to a boil and steam for 6-8 minutes or until the momos are just done.
-Remove to a plate and serve with the Achar.
+Remove to a plate and serve with Achar.

 No comments: